JunoNgx/junongxdotcom/README.md

 This project is made with [Next.js](https://nextjs.org/) and [SASS](https://sass-lang.com/) (using BEM naming convention).
 Deployment is powered by [next-on-netlify](https://www.npmjs.com/package/next-on-netlify) for compatibility with Netlify functions.
 It is fully server-side rendered.

-## Environment Variables
+## Environment variables

-This project doesn't require any environment variable and not setup is needed.
+This project doesn't require any environment variable and no setup is neccessary for deployment.

 ## Local deployment